etekweb/clear-skies/README.md

 ### Installation on Mobile

-**Android **(Chrome)
+**Android** (Chrome)

 1. Visit the live site with the link above.
 2. A popup will appear at the bottom on first visit to add to home screen.
 Click it, then click Add.

-   (Note: If you do not see this popup, you can also open the menu in Chrome, then click "Add to Home Screen", then click Add.)
+   (If you do not see this popup, you can also open the menu in Chrome, then click "Add to Home Screen", then click Add.)
 3. The web app will appear in your app drawer and/or home screen similarly to a normal app.

 **iOS** (Safari)